-- The change in the accounts receivable balances is the result of the amount and timing of sales during each year.
-The increase in accounts receivable balances during the current year and the reduction in accounts receivable during the prior year reflected reduced sales levels from the end of March 2020 through June 2020, which reduction was primarily due to our OEM customers reducing production schedules and closing their assembly plants due to the COVID-19 outbreak. - The change in inventory reflected an increase in inventory balances during both the current year period and the prior year period.
-The current year period increase was due to an inventory build-up as of June 2021 while our OEM customers experienced assembly plant shut-downs and reduced production schedule during late March 2021 through June 2021 due to

-- certain part shortages.
-The prior year increase was due to an inventory build-up resulting from our OEM customers reducing production schedules and closing their assembly plants from the end of March 2020 through June 2020 due to COVID-19. - The change in customer tooling balances, which consisted of costs incurred for the development of tooling that will be directly reimbursed by the customer whose parts are produced from the tool, was the result of the timing of tooling development spending required to meet customer production requirements and related billings for customer reimbursements. - The change in other assets was the result of an increase in the income tax recoverable balance in 2021, which changes were based on the required income tax provision, the timing and amounts of Federal, state and foreign tax payments made, and the timing of the utilization of foreign tax credits and research and development tax credits. - The change in accounts payable and accrued liability balances was primarily the result of an increase in accounts payable balances and accruals under our bonus plan during the current year.
+- The increase in accounts receivable balances during the current year was mostly due to payments from a specific customer being made in advance of the payment term due dates in the prior year while current year payments from that customer were made according to payment term due.
+The increase in the accounts receivable balances in the prior year reflected reduced sales levels from the end of March 2020 through June 2020, which reduction was primarily due to our OEM customers reducing production schedules and closing their assembly plants due to the COVID-19 outbreak.
+As sales ramped up during our fiscal 2021, the accounts receivable balance increased accordingly. - The change in inventory reflected an increase in inventory balances during both the current year period and the prior year period.
+The current year increase was due to increased raw material and purchased part costs and an intentional build-up of inventory in order to meet future customer demand associated with potential order volume increases.
+The prior year period increase was due to an inventory build-up as of June 2021 while our OEM customers experienced assembly plant shut-downs and reduced production schedule during late March 2021 through June 2021 due to certain part shortages. - The change in customer tooling balances, which consisted of costs incurred for the development of tooling that will be directly reimbursed by the customer whose parts are produced from the tool, was the result of the timing of tooling development spending required to meet customer production requirements and related billings for customer reimbursements. - The prior year change in other assets was the result of an increase in the income tax recoverable, which changes were based on the required income tax provision, the timing and amounts of Federal, state and foreign tax payments made, and the timing of the utilization of foreign tax credits and research and development tax credits. - The prior year change in accounts payable and accrued liability balances was primarily the result of an increase in accounts payable balances and accruals under our bonus plans.
 Bonus accruals at June 2021 totaled \$6.6 million.
 Bonus accruals were zero at June 2020.
 Accounts payable balances were significantly reduced as of June 2020 due to the impact of COVID-19 and the lower production levels stemming from that impact.
 Accounts payable balances increased as of June 2021 as our business had ramped-up throughout our fiscal 2021 along with business in the automotive industry in general.
+The current year change in accounts payable and accrued liability balances includes an increase in accounts payable balances partially offset by a reduction in accruals under our bonus plans.
+Accounts payable balances continued to increase during our fiscal 2022 due to increase raw material and purchased part costs and increased inventory balances.
+The reduction in accruals under our bonus plans resulted from a payout of the \$6.6 million accrued bonus as of June 2021 during 2022.
+Bonus accruals were zero at June 2022.
 Accounts payable balances reflect the timing of purchases and payments with our vendors based on normal, established payment terms.